Apple File System: History

 Apple File System was announced at Apple's developers’ conference (WWDC) in June 2016 as a replacement for HFS+, which had been in use since 1998.
 APFS was released for 64-bit iOS devices on March 27, 2017, with the release of iOS 10.3, and for macOS devices on September 25, 2017, with the release of macOS 10.13.

 Apple released a partial specification for APFS in September 2018 which supported read-only access to Apple File Systems on unencrypted, non-Fusion storage devices.
 The specification for software encryption was documented later.

 Design

 The file system can be used on devices with relatively small or large amounts of storage.
-It uses 64-bit inode numbers, and allows for more secure storage.
+It uses 64-bit inode numbers, and allows for more secure storage by using a technology called Data Protection.
 The APFS code, like the HFS+ code, uses the TRIM command for better space management and performance.
 It may increase read-write speeds on iOS and macOS, as well as space on iOS devices, due to the way APFS calculates available data.